For Your Daily Dose of the Tropics

-The Silver River on Silver River State Park
+The Silver River on Silver Springs State Park

-Silver River State Park is a 5,000-acre recreation theme park in itself.
+Silver Springs State Park is a 5,000-acre recreation theme park in itself.
 There are at least ten distinct natural communities represented on the property, with dozens of springs and fifteen miles of trails.
-Silver River State Park is also home to the Silver River Museum and Environmental Education Center and a pioneer cracker village exhibit.
+Silver Springs State Park is also home to the Silver River Museum and Environmental Education Center and a pioneer cracker village exhibit.

 The fifteen miles of marked and maintained trails on the property are open to hikers and bikers.
 The trails are sand and can be quite soft when dry.
 When wet, it can be messy.
 There are interpretive kiosks with trail maps at most trailheads.

 The horse trails are only now getting established.
 The entry point is at gate #5 on State Road 40: call the park for directions or watch for the signs.
 Riders will need to carry proof of a current negative Coggins test for their horses and everyone under the age of 16 needs to be wearing a helmet when mounted on a horse on state property.
-Fees: $4 per rider or $6 per trailer, payable to the iron ranger at the entrance (which means you'll want exact change).
+There are fees involved.

 The Youth Camping area has room for up to 50 campers.
 There are restrooms but no showers.
 There is running water but it is not potable.
 There are nine picnic tables, fire rings and self-mulching toilets in the group site.
 For every 10 kids, there must be at least one adult chaperone.

-Silver River State Park is most famous for the quality of the canoeing and kayaking experience available.
+Silver Springs State Park is most famous for the quality of the canoeing and kayaking experience.
 Most folks launch their boats on the peaceful Silver River from Rays Wayside Boat Basin on State Road 40 at the western side of the Ocklawaha Bridge.
 The other primary launch site is at the end of the River Trail but that requires that you carry your boat about 1/2 mile from the parking area to the launch site.

 A Cracker-style home at Cracker Village